 You may need to fast for four to six hours before the exam.
 Check with your doctor to be sure.

 Your doctor may require the use of a special dye to highlight an area of concern.
 This dye, gadolinium, is administered through an IV.
 It is different from the dye used during a CT scan.
 While allergic reactions to the dye are rare, alert your doctor of any concerns before the dye is injected.

-An MRI machine looks futuristic—it has a bench that slowly glides you into giant metal cylinder.
+An MRI machine looks futuristic — it has a bench that slowly glides you into a giant metal cylinder.

 The technician will have you lie on your back on the bench.
 You may receive a pillow or blanket if you have trouble lying still on the bench.
 The technician will control the movement of the bench using a remote control from another room.
-He or she will communicate with you through a microphone and speakers.
+They will communicate with you through a microphone and speakers.

 As the pictures are being taken, the technician will ask you to hold your breath for a few seconds.
-You won’t feel anything during the test as the magnets and radio frequencies—similar to the waves of FM radio—cannot be felt.
+You won’t feel anything during the test, as the magnets and radio frequencies — similar to the waves of FM radio — can’t be felt.

-You do not need to do anything after an MRI except put your clothes back on.
+You don’t need to do anything after an MRI except put your clothes back on.

 If the images are projected onto film, it can take some hours for the film to develop.
 It will also take some time for your doctor to review the images and interpret them.
 More modern machines display images on a computer, which allows your doctor to view them more quickly.

 Preliminary results from a chest MRI may come within a few days, but comprehensive results can take up to a week or more.
-Your doctor will most likely call you in for an appointment to discuss your results, and plan a treatment for problems identified.
-If your results were normal, he or she may order more tests to help diagnosis the cause of your symptoms.
+Your doctor will most likely call you in for an appointment to discuss your results and plan treatment for problems identified.
+If your results were normal, they may order more tests to help diagnose the cause of your symptoms.